stchen1128/Homework4/README.md

 ```
 Rscript -e "rmarkdown::render('Info550_project.Rmd')"
 ```
-This will create a file called report.html output in your directory that contains the results.
+This will create a html file called R/Info550_project.html that contains the codes, results and graphs.

 # Makefile
 The makefile include 4 outputs: html report and three pictures of histograms.